tomposmiko/postfix_checks/README.txt

 It is a simple regexp list of hostnames collected from spam emails and can be used as a replacement of URIBL list in header and body check files.
 Use it carefully.
-It was created for my personal purposes, it may broke you mail system.
+It was created for my personal purposes and represents my taste.
+It may harm you mail system.

 Usage